abgdev02/INFO6105-Data-Science-Engineering-Methods-and-Tools/README.md

 # INFO6105 - Data Science Engineering Methods and Tools

-This repository contains assignments and the final project for the course **INFO 6105 - Data Science Engineering Methods and Tools** taught by Dino (Constantin) Konstantopoulos at Northeastern University.
+This repository contains **two branches: assignments and the final project** for the course **INFO 6105 - Data Science Engineering Methods and Tools** taught by Dino (Constantin) Konstantopoulos at Northeastern University.
 The course covers foundational concepts in Data Science, Machine Learning, and Python, emphasizing NumPy, Pandas, SciPy, and Scikit-learn libraries.

 ## Repository Structure